Traversing 'The Med': A Mediterranean Feast

 Location: Olbia

 Crossing ‘the Med’ on traditional trade routes, we reach the coastal city of Olbia on Sardinia’s east coast, in time to spend the afternoon on your preferred ‘Your Choice’ experience.
 The Mediterranean’s second largest island, Sardinia is unique and enigmatic.
 Its coastline, beaches, granite cliffs and mountainous inland showcase sprawling resorts and medieval villages – all a testimony to the island's eventful history as the centre of the Mediterranean’s east to west trading route.
 A succession of conquerors gifted to the islanders' animals, seeds and plants to be raised and populated.
 Understandably the most popular plants were vines, which now support a burgeoning wine business with Sardinian wines popular in Europe.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Afternoon experience: The Aga Khan’s Folly; Porto Cervo The undisputed capital of what is referred to as the Costa Smeralda is Porto Cervo.
 This town of barely a few hundred inhabitants, today trades with a different type of clientele – the rich and famous.
 We mingle with the owners of million-euro yachts and the international jet set who were encouraged to visit Porto Cervo by none other than Prince Karim Aga Khan IV.
 The Imām of the Nizari Ismāʿīli Shias purchased the land here in the 1960s and invited French architect Couëlle to add a little ‘joie de vivre’ to the place, a spark that remains to this day.
 Today, Porto Cervo remains a playground for the rich and famous.
 Spend your afternoon strolling along the marina, where you can admire luxurious superyachts, or simply bask in the sun at a seafront bar while soaking up the exclusive atmosphere.
 Whether you’re exploring the waterfront or savouring the town’s upscale charm, Porto Cervo offers a taste of refined luxury and exclusivity found in few other Mediterranean ports.
 Option 2 – Afternoon experience: A Taste for Sardinia’s Wines Enjoy a hosted vineyard tour that blends tradition with sustainability.
 Explore an Olbian vineyard under the Sardinian sun and learn about their integrated farming methods that eschew herbicides in favor of low-impact treatments.
 During your visit, you will enjoy a guided tour of the winery and an introduction to the Vermentino grape, a cornerstone of Sardinian winemaking famed for its crisp, aromatic wines.
 Enjoy a tasting of these renowned wines alongside warm appetizers, selected charcuterie and cheese, and a variety of dried fruits, nuts, fresh seasonal fruits, and fruit jelly.
-Savour the Vermentino’s bright acidity, citrus notes, and subtle minerality, which are perfectly complemented by the traditional Sardinian bread.
+Savor the Vermentino’s bright acidity, citrus notes, and subtle minerality, which are perfectly complemented by the traditional Sardinian bread.
 This tour offers an immersive dive into Sardinian wine culture, enriched by the island’s distinctive climate and soil.

 Day 5 : Bastia